-It really depends on the project, if it is a commissioned work for a client, I normally read the briefing and after that I start to brainstorm, this is mostly in form of super fast sketches, notes and drawings.
-Additional to the brainstorming, I use to do a little research about the given subject.
+It really depends on the project, if it is a commissioned work for a client, I normally read the briefing and after that, I start to brainstorm, this is mostly in form of super-fast sketches, notes, and drawings.
+Additional to brainstorming, I use to do a little research about the given subject.
 When I am working on personal projects, my artistic process is very different from project to project.
-Sometimes an idea just popes up, during my work for another project.
+Sometimes an idea just pops up, during my work for another project.
 Or I’m visiting an exhibition and by looking at an artwork, lot’s of ideas pop up.
-And when I am working on a personal project I do not finish it as prompt as my commissioned work, sometimes I am working on my personal projects several weeks and month, developing it step by step.
+And when I am working on a personal project I do not finish it as promptly as my commissioned work, sometimes I am working on my personal projects several weeks and month, developing it step by step.

 5. Who and/or what inspires your work?

 Inspiration is a very absconding thing, you cannot really summon it I think.
 Very often I get my inspiration when I am outside, going for a walk for example or playing with my daughter on the playground.
-Talking to people, listing to music, looking arround in a dusty, gloomy antique shop can summon inspiration too.
+Talking to people, listening to music, looking around in a dusty, gloomy antique shop can summon inspiration too.
 I like old stuff that already has got a history, old porcelain with little cracks, or antique frames with crumbling ornament battens.
 Very often nature and the relation between mankind and nature is what I’m interested in.
-How did human kind behave according to nature in former times and why did this change in the course if the years.
+How did humankind behave according to nature in former times and why did this change in the course of the years.
 What’s the relationship between mankind and nature at the moment and where will it go to?
-Also sociological structures arouse my interest.
+Also, sociological structures arouse my interest.
 Are we only going forward, or are we going backwards too?
 Or is it a circle in which we are moving?
-These are questions which inspire me.
+These are questions that inspire me.

 6. What role does art play in your life?
 How does it change the way you view the world?